 REQUEST FOR CORRECTION.
 For a request to correct your personal data, NTU will correct your personal data as soon as practicable after verifying your identity.
 We will send the corrected personal data to every other organisation to which the personal data was disclosed by NTU within a year before the date the correction was made, unless that other organisation does not need the corrected personal data, or if you so consent, only to specific organisations to which the personal data was disclosed by us.

 WITHDRAWAL OF CONSENT.
 NTU will similarly process your request within a reasonable time after a request to withdraw consent has been made.
 In some cases, the request to withdraw consent may adversely impact your relationship with NTU.
 We will notify you in advance of any such impact.
+In general, we shall seek to process your request within fourteen (14) days of receiving it.

 NTU will take reasonable and appropriate measures to (i) keep your personal data accurate, complete and updated; and (ii) ensure that your personal data is adequately protected and secured.
 Appropriate security arrangements will be put in place to prevent any unauthorised access or misuse of your personal data.